 31 Days of Halloween 24 – Michael Myers kills dogs

-1. Judith Myers – Judith is Michael’s older sister and was responsible for babysitting him on Halloween night.
-She was prevented from going out, so probably was not too keen on this task.
-Her boyfriend came over on Halloween night, but leaves promptly after having sex with her.
+1. Judith Myers – The first victim is Judith, Michael’s older sister.
+She was responsible for babysitting him on Halloween night.
+She’s prevented from going out, so probably was not too keen on this task.
+Her boyfriend comes over on Halloween night, but leaves promptly after having sex with her.
 After killing her, Michael later steals her gravestone, placing in the bed of some teens who had sex, the same as Judith.
-The reason is never revealed, but I think it is simple.
+The reason is never revealed, but his personal connection warped his ideas of morality and punishment.
 He was deranged, a “Shape” as John Carpenter described him, completely bleached of humanity.

-2. Truck driver – The truck driver who is killed by Michael was probably an employee of Phelps Garage, as it says on the side of the truck.
-He was stabbed outside of the truck, possibly dragged from the vehicle.
-The truck was pulled way over near some train tracks, way off the road near some overgrowth.
-There, Michael stole some garage overalls we see him in for most of the movie.
+2. Truck driver – The truck driver aka Christopher Hastings was an employee of Phelps Garage, as it says on the side of the truck.
+He was dragged from the truck by Michael and killed, left in the grass to die where Loomis found him.
+The truck was stashed in some overgrowth.
+Michael stole some garage overalls we see him in for most of the movie.

-5. Bob – Lynda’s boyfriend Bob is killed in the kitchen while he is getting some beer.
-He thinks Paul and Annie are there hiding in the closet, but Michael rushes out and grabs him instead.
-Michael has unnatural strength and lifts him off the ground one handed.
+5. Bob – Lynda’s boyfriend Bob is killed in the kitchen while he’s getting some beer.
+He thinks Paul or Annie are there hiding in the closet, but Michael rushes out and grabs him instead.
+Michael has unnatural strength and lifts him off the ground one-handed.
 He delivers a single killing blow, possibly stabbing completely through Bob’s body, because he hangs from the closet door after dead.
 Michael looks at him strangely.

 6. Lynda – Showing voyeuristic tendancies, Michael appears to Lynda dressed in a sheet, with Bob’s glasses on.
 After she gets up from bed, she dials Laurie.
 Michael strangles Lynda with a phone cord while she’s still on the phone.
 After killing her, Michael lifts the phone, as if to listen to what Laurie is saying.
 Michael’s voyeurism is very interesting and probably the only character trait he ever shows, beyond anger.
 This might be part of his mental illness, but it is a human quality, which means he is capable of watching, understanding or even enjoying what he watches.
 Of course, this doesn’t jive with what John Carpenter explains as central to The Shape, a humanless killer.
 Fact is, Michael Myers may be The Shape, but the real frightening thing is that there might be something human in him too, somewhere.